boztalay/LevenshteinDistance/README.md

 LevenshteinDistance
 ===================

-A quick implementation of Levenshtein distance
+A quick implementation of Levenshtein distance.
+The second row and second column are indices, it's more clear on a terminal with coloring.

 ```
 > g++ levenshtein.cpp -o levenshtein